DragonMinded/naomixargon/README.md

 * Map scrolls from off-screen when starting a game.
 * Levels scroll from the right when starting a level.
 * Cannot remember map position when entering/exiting a level, preventing more than one level from playing.
+* Crashes when attempting to enter scroll to the player in the first level on actual hardware.
+* Flickering video under some circumstances on actual hardware.
 * No music.
 * No sound effects.
 * No test menu, game options, or control remapping.